hashgraph/did-sdk-java/README.md

 Once a Hedera timestamped DID document is received from a mirror node, appnets can store them in their own storage solution in support of future resolution requests.

-Here is example code demonstrating the use of `HcsDidTopicListener` to  recieve parsed, validated and decrypted messages from a mirror:
+Here is example code demonstrating the use of `HcsDidTopicListener` to  receive parsed, validated and decrypted messages from a mirror:

 ```java
 HcsIdentityNetwork identityNetwork = ...;